Quick Read: What You’ll Learn

 1. Changing direction mid-process

-2. Under-communicating
+2. Under-communicating what you want

-3. Assuming CAD is final
+3. Assuming the CAD render is the final ring

 4. Ignoring wearability